threader/PC-Tuning/docs/physical-setup.md

     - On AMD systems with newer AGESA firmware, disabling this setting will have no effect

-- Disable integrated graphics if not in use.
+- Disable the integrated GPU if not in use.

 - Windows 7 requires Compatibility Support Module (CSM) to be enabled.